bannerImage.png

 A case of revaluation

-For the 2023/24 tax year, and the purposes of this tax regime, property has to be revalued with a revaluation date of 1 April 2022.
-If you acquired the property after that date, the value when the acquisition was made will be used instead.
+For the 2023/24 tax year, and the purposes of this tax regime, property had to be revalued with a revaluation date of 1 April 2022.
+This means if you acquired the property after that date, the value when the acquisition was made will be used instead.

-This means you may need to obtain a professional valuation, or calculate the value yourself if you're able to do so, if your company holds residential property that's likely to be above, or close to, the £500,000 threshold.
+You may therefore need to obtain a professional valuation, or calculate the value yourself if you're able to do so, if your company holds residential property that's likely to be above, or close to, the £500,000 threshold.

 If valuing yourself, there needs to be a reasonable and justifiable basis for the figure you produce.
 A valuation obtained for mortgage purposes within the last 12 months may suffice.
 Per HMRC's guidance, valuations must be made on an open-market willing buyer, willing seller basis, and be a specific amount.